-Our board of directors has approved a stock repurchase program authorizing us to repurchase our outstanding shares of Class A common stock on the open market or in private transactions.
+In 1998, our board of directors approved a stock repurchase plan authorizing us to repurchase \$10.0 million of our outstanding shares of Class A common stock on the open market or in private transactions.
+Our board from time to time increased the amount authorized under the 1998 stock repurchase plan, including an increase of \$400.0 million announced in August 2013.
+In October 2015, our board terminated the 1998 stock repurchase plan and approved a new repurchase plan with an initial authorization amount of \$500.0 million.
 The repurchases are used primarily to offset dilution from our equity incentive plans and for strategic initiatives.
-In July 2013, our board of directors authorized a \$400.0 million extension of our ongoing share repurchase authorization.
-During the year ended December 31, 2014, we repurchased approximately 0.8 million shares of Class A common stock under this program for \$45.7 million.
-At December 31, 2014, \$348.8 million was available for repurchases under the stock repurchase program.
+During the year ended December 31, 2015, we repurchased approximately 2.3 million shares of Class A common stock under the 1998 stock repurchase plan for \$111.0 million and approximately 1.5 million shares of Class A common stock under the 2015 stock repurchase plan for \$53.1 million.
+At December 31, 2015, \$446.9 million was available for repurchases under the 2015 stock repurchase plan.

-Our board of directors declared cash dividends on our Class A common stock of \$0.345 per share during each quarter of 2014.
-These quarterly cash dividends totaled approximately \$81.4 million and were paid during 2014 to stockholders of record in 2014.
-The board of directors has approved an increased quarterly cash dividend of \$0.35 per share of Class A common stock to be paid on March 18, 2015, to stockholders of record on February 27, 2015.
-Annually, this would increase the dividend to \$1.40 from \$1.38 in the prior year.
+Our board of directors declared and paid cash dividends on our Class A common stock of \$0.35 per share during each quarter of 2015.
+These quarterly cash dividends totaled approximately \$81.2 million.
+The board of directors has approved an increased quarterly cash dividend of \$0.355 per share of Class A common stock to be paid on March 16, 2016, to stockholders of record on February 26, 2016.
+Annually, this would increase the dividend to \$1.42 from \$1.40 in 2015.
 Currently, we anticipate that our board of directors will continue to declare quarterly cash dividends and that the cash flows from operations will be sufficient to fund our future dividend payments.
 However, the continued declaration of dividends is subject to the discretion of our board of directors and will depend upon various factors, including our net earnings, financial condition, cash requirements, future prospects and other relevant factors.

-As of December 31, 2014 and 2013, we held \$288.4 million and \$525.2 million, respectively, in cash and cash equivalents, including \$195.7 million and \$493.9 million, respectively, held in our operations outside of the U.S. Substantially all of our non-U.S. cash and cash equivalents are readily convertible into U.S. dollars or other currencies, with the exception of cash in Venezuela which is subject to currency exchange restrictions by the government of Venezuela.
+As of December 31, 2015 and 2014, we held \$303.7 million and \$300.2 million, respectively, in cash and cash equivalents, including current investments.
+Cash and cash equivalents includes \$241.4 million and \$195.7 million as of December 31, 2015 and 2014, respectively, held in our operations outside of the U.S. Substantially all of our non-U.S. cash and cash equivalents are readily convertible into U.S. dollars or other currencies, with the exception of cash in Venezuela which is subject to currency exchange restrictions by the government of Venezuela.
 Currency exchange restrictions in Venezuela require approval from the government's currency control organization for our subsidiary in Venezuela to obtain U.S. dollars at an official exchange rate to pay for imported products or to repatriate dividends to the United States.
 We have been unsuccessful in obtaining U.S. dollars at the official exchange rates and under alternative exchange mechanisms described below.
 As a result, these foreign exchange controls in Venezuela have limited our ability to repatriate earnings and settle our intercompany obligations, which has resulted in the accumulation of bolivar denominated cash and cash equivalents in Venezuela.